-Portsmouth 28 Aug 1812 Sailed with the convoy for Halifax &c.
+Portsmouth 28 Aug 1812 departed with the convoy for Halifax &c.

 24 Feb 1813, Tenedos, Captain Parker, arrived Halifax, from a cruise.

-21 Mar 1813 Shannon and Tenedos sailed from Halifax on a cruise in Boston bay, and in April reconnoitred the harbour of Boston.
+21 Mar 1813 Shannon and Tenedos departed from Halifax on a cruise in Boston bay, and in April reconnoitred the harbour of Boston.
 25 May detached the Tenedos

 5 May 1813 the Nymphe, Shannon, Tenedos, and Emulous, captured the Schooner Ann on the N.A. & W. Indies station.
 21 May 1813 the Tenedos and Curlew captured a U.S. privateer, the 4 gun schooner Enterprise, with 91 men.